Driving on a Suspended License in Pennsylvania

 In most situations, driving on a suspended or revoked license is a summary offense.

-• a $2,500 fine and at least six months in jail for a third or subsequence offense.
+• Third or subsequent offense.
+A third-degree misdemeanor that can result in a $2,500 fine and at least six months in jail.

 Driving on a suspended or revoked license can lead to serious consequences.
 If you've been arrested for one of these offenses, you should get in contact with an experienced defense attorney.
 A qualified attorney can tell you how the law applies to the facts of your case and help you decide on the best course of action.